 Additional /datacompare arguments

-This topic gives detailed description of command line switches and examples of their usage.
+This topic provides a detailed description of the command-line switches and examples of their usage.

 To get more information on switches related to data comparison in the command line interface, you can type: